icyclv/icyclv.github.io/content/authors/admin/_index.md

 # About

-I am currently a graduate student at Zhejiang University.
+Hi, I'm Yachen Chang, a master's student in Software Engineering at Zhejiang University.
+My interests lie in system performance, secure data processing, and robust out-of-distribution detection for visual models.
+I’ve interned at ByteDance, contributed to open-source projects like Tencent Kona, and published at CVPR 2025.
+I enjoy building tools that bridge research and real-world applications.